Dunwoody is northern suburb of Atlanta which became a separate city in 2008. However, European settlement began as early as the 1830s.

 Led by Martin Luther King Jr, the movement sought to end racial segregation and give African-American’s their constitutional rights.

 This park is made up of several buildings important to the movement, including King’s childhood home.
-There is a visitor centre museum where you can learn more about the aims and achievements of the movement.
+There is a visitor center museum where you can learn more about the aims and achievements of the movement.

 The park is also a thoughtful site since it includes King’s final resting place, after he was assassinated in Memphis Tennessee at the age of 39.